ppone/docs/guides/emails.md

 ### Invoices

 **New Invoice** - Used when an outstanding invoice is sent to a customer for the first time, or when a manually collected invoice is generated from a subscription.
-Includes a **View Invoice** button.
+Includes a **View Invoice** button and a PDF attachment of the invoice.

 **Invoice Reminder** - Used for outstanding invoices that have already been sent but are not past due yet.
-Includes a **View Invoice** button.
+Includes a **View Invoice** button and a PDF attachment of the invoice.

 **Late Payment Reminder** - Used for past due invoices.
-Includes a **View Invoice** button.
+Includes a **View Invoice** button and a PDF attachment of the invoice.

 **Thank You** - Used for invoices that have been paid in full.
-Includes a PDF attachment of the invoice.
+Includes a PDF attachment of the invoice. *Turned off by default.*

+**Credit Note** - Used for credit notes that have been issued.
+Includes a **View Credit Note** button and a PDF attachment of the credit note.

 ### Payments

 **Payment Receipt** - Used for payment receipts.
-Includes a PDF attachment with the receipt.
+Includes a PDF attachment with the receipt and the invoices associated with that payment on separate pages.

 **Failed AutoPay Attempt** - Sent when a payment attempt on an AutoPay invoice fails.
 Includes an **Update Payment Info** button.

+### Customers

+**Statement** - Used to send customer statements.
+Includes a **View Statement** button and a PDF attachment of the statement.

 ### Subscriptions